Permafrost/Tundra/SERVICES.md

 #### Inputs:

 * `$map` is a [java.util.Map] object.
-* `$key` is the key to be associated with the given value.
+* `$key` is the key to be removed.
+* `$value` is the optional value associated with the key.
+If specified, the key is only removed from the map if it is associated with this value.

 #### Outputs:

+* `$key.removed?` is `true` if the key value pair was removed from the map.
-* `$value` is the value that was associated with the given key before it was removed, if any.
+* `$value` was the value associated with the given key at the time of its removal.

+---

+### tundra.collection.map.object:replace

+Replaces the value associated with the given key in the given map.

+#### Inputs:

+* `$map` is a [java.util.Map] object.
+* `$key` is the key whose associated value is to be replaced.
+* `$value.old` is the optional value which is expected to already be associated with the key.
+If specified, the key's associated value is only replaced with the given new value if its current value is equal to this value.
+If not specified, the key's associated value will always be replaced with the given new value.
+* `$value.new` is the new value to be associated with the key.

+#### Outputs:

+* `$value.replaced?` is `true` if the key exists and it's value was replaced with the given new value.

 ---